parse-community/docs/_includes/android/users.md

 ## Facebook Users

 Parse provides an easy way to integrate Facebook with your application.
-The Facebook SDK can be used with our SDK, and is integrated with the `%{ParseUser}` class to make linking your users to their Facebook identities easy.
+The Facebook SDK can be used with our SDK, and is integrated with the `ParseUser` class to make linking your users to their Facebook identities easy.

-Using our Facebook integration, you can associate an authenticated Facebook user with a `%{ParseUser}`.
+Using our Facebook integration, you can associate an authenticated Facebook user with a `ParseUser`.
 With just a few lines of code, you'll be able to provide a "Log in with Facebook" option in your app, and be able to save their data to Parse.

 **Note:** Parse is compatible with both Facebook SDK 3.x and 4.x for Android.
 These instructions are for Facebook SDK 4.x.